 The use of lewd, profane or vulgar language is prohibited.
 In addition, students shall not engage in behaviors such as hazing, bullying, menacing, taunting, intimidating, verbal or physical abuse of others, or other threatening behavior.
-This policy extends to any/all student language or behavior including, but not limited to, the use of electronic or online methods.
+This policy extends to any/all student language or behavior including, but not limited to, the use of electronic or online methods and recording and posting of incidents with any type of device.
 Such behavior is disruptive of the educational process and interferes with the ability of other students to take advantage of the educational opportunities offered.